A Retreat Into Nature

 At the east end of the path, visitors are treated to a striking 4 ½ foot high bronze sculpture seemingly capturing a snapshot in time.
 Precious Moments Bronze Trilogy was designed to commemorate the 10th Anniversary of the Precious Moments Chapel in 1999.
-Featuring likenesses of Samuel J. Butcher, Eugene Freedman (of Enesco) and Shuhei Fujikoa (Master Sculptor), only three identical statues were ever made.
+Featuring likenesses of Samuel J. Butcher, Eugene Freedman (of Enesco) and Yasuhei Fujioka (Master Sculptor), only three identical statues were ever made.

 Wander to the back of the Chapel, nearing the lookout to Resurrection Cave, to find a life-size bronze sculpture of Mr. Butcher’s son, Phil.

 Designed in 2018, the beautiful Come To The Cross sculpture is a unique display of faith.
 Along with a majestic cross, visitors can enjoy one of several original poems penned by Mr. Butcher.

 “He Is Not Here, For He Has Risen As He Said” – Matthew 28:6

 A tall wooden cross stands in reminder.
 An angel dressed in white robes guards the entrance to Resurrection Cave on the east side of the Chapel gardens.
 The stone overlook is another location offering inspiration and comfort.

 Exiting the rear door of the Chapel, visitors are welcomed into Mr. Webb’s garden.
 Fragrant flowers envelop the small courtyard, named in honor of a former neighbor, where visitors can sit on iron benches and take in the peaceful quiet of the Chapel gardens.